nogagross/E.-coli-Luminescence-Prediction/README.md

     ```

 ## Results
-The models were evaluated using various metrics, including Spearman's correlation, to ensure the predictions' reliability.
+The models were evaluated using various metrics, including Spearman's correlation, to ensure the predictions reliability.
 Notably, the **XGBoost** model outperformed **Random Forest** in this task, achieving higher correlations.

 ## License
 This project is licensed under the MIT License.